-Google’s People Also Ask Questions Patent
+Google Related Questions or People Also Ask Questions Patent

 When you search at Google, the answers you receive sometimes now include additional questions, that often have the label above them, “People Also Ask.”
 I was curious if I might be able to find a patent about these questions, and I saw that these “people also ask” questions were sometimes referred to as “related questions.”

 An article at Moz today on the topic was interesting: Infinite ‘People Also Ask’ Boxes: Research and SEO Opportunities.
-The answers about how these related questions are decided upon seem to have a simpler origin as described in Google’s patent, but it is interesting comparing the ideas from that post with the patent.
+The answers about how those related questions are decided upon seem to have a simpler origin as described in Google’s patent, but it is interesting comparing the ideas from that post with the patent.

 I searched through Google patent search for “related questions” and I came up with a patent named, “Generating related questions for search queries”.
 When I looked at the screenshots that accompanied the patent, they appeared to be very similar to the “People also ask” type questions Google shows us today in search results.